 Prevent Fake Booking With SIM Card Registration

-The problem with fake bookings is that malicious phone users in the Philippines use pre-paid SIM cards to perform their bad deeds.
-If we had everyone’s SIM card registered, we could prevent fake bookings a lot easier with technology.
+The problem with fake bookings is that malicious phone users use prepaid SIM cards to perform their evil deeds.
+If we had everyone’s SIM card registered, we could prevent fake bookings more efficiently with technology.

 Early this year, Philippine Sen. Sherwin Gatchalian has decided to push Senate Bill No. 176 or the proposed SIM Card Registration Act again.
 The bill requires end-users of prepaid SIM cards to register with valid ID and photos when purchasing prepaid SIM cards.